originphp/website/source/docs/queue.md

 ## Configuring Queue

-You must setup the default configuration for the queue, and if you are going to be unit testing the jobs then you will need to create a test configuration, which will be used during tests.
+You must setup the `default` configuration for the queue, and if you are going to be unit testing the jobs then you will need to create a `test` configuration, which will be used when running tests.

 ### Database